 Casa de Los Venados

 The collection is such a spectacle to behold, it would take weeks to look at and admire every piece.
-The owner John and guide David were clearly passionate and knowledgeable about the collection; it was a fantastic tour.
+The owner John and guide David were passionate and knowledgeable about the collection; it was a fantastic tour.

 Palacio Municipal Historic Murals

 Once you’ve been wowed by Casa de Los Venados move on to the Palacio Municipal.
 Here you’ll find a second-floor collection of historic murals depicting Valladolid’s history from the Caste War to the Mexican Revolution.
-You don’t need much time here but it’s a free attraction and definitely worth a look.
+You don’t need much time here but it’s a free attraction and worth a look.
 The gallery also has open balconies which offer a lovely view over the main square.

 Wander the Plaza and Streets